JacquesIversen/pp5-react/Testing.md

   6. Availability to change issue picture == pass
   7. Share button will immediately give feedback to the user == fail // Alert not working
   8. When shared, issue is posted and user directed to issuepage == pass
-  9. Sending empty form will cause error, and not post content == fail // Alert not working
+  9. Sending empty form will cause error, and not post content == pass
   10. Sending default picture will cause error, and not post content == pass
   11. Input placeholder text is displayed == pass
   12. Navbar is rendered correctly == pass